Mec-iS/cybint/README.md

 # cybint
-A paper about how Machine Learning and philosophical research.
+A paper about the historical and philosophical background of Machine Learning and machine intelligence.

 ## Abstract
 Human activities are progressively defined by interactions with products that